maxdotio/node-mighty-qdrant-starter/README.md

 # How fast is it?

 Once indexed and running, the search is very fast.
-Requests return on average in about 50ms on a recent laptop or
+Requests return on average in about 20 to 50ms on a recent laptop.

 Inference can take a while, but can be accelerated by using a Mighty cluster and mighty-batch.
 See this post for more details: https://max.io/blog/encoding-the-federal-register.html